-In this plan 2 additional benches are shown around the loop trail, one just beyond the pedestrian bridge and one along the long straight stretch on the west side.
-Four benches are also located within the fenced off-leash areas, 2 in each.
-These six benches are the recommended minimum for initial installation.
+In this Plan additional benches are shown around the existing loop trail, and within the fenced off-leash area.
+Six new benches, including four within the off-leash area, are recommended as a minimum for initial installation.
 Planting trees for shade adjacent these benches is also recommended.
-Additional locations to be considered are adjacent each parking area for drop-off/pickup and near the playground and pump track for viewing and social interaction.
+Additional locations to be considered are near the playground and pump track for viewing and social interaction.
 The VRP site furniture vocabulary as described in 'Picnic Shelter' above should guide bench design/selection if possible.
 If not possible, benches should match those already in the park.